P/E ratio - Calculation and example

 To make informed comparisons, investors should assess how a company's P/E ratio stacks up against peers within the same industry, with similar characteristics and growth trajectories.
 For example, a company with a P/E ratio of 40 is trading at a significantly higher premium compared to a peer with a ratio of 10.
 This suggests that investors are willing to pay more for each rupee of earnings in the former company.

 While high P/E ratios may signal potential overvaluation, low ratios could indicate suboptimal performance or underlying issues.
-Therefore, relying solely on the P/E ratio for investment decisions can be risky.
+Therefore, relying solely on this ratio for investment decisions can be risky.
 To gain a more comprehensive understanding, investors should consider additional financial metrics such as discounted cash flow and weighted average cost of capital.

 Using P/E ratios to determine investment strategies

-Sector-wise PE ratios: Comparing Companies Using the P/E Ratio
+Sector-wise PE ratios: Comparing companies using the P/E ratio

 There is no absolute cut-off for determining a good P/E ratio from a bad one.
 Instead, a more effective strategy is to compare the price-to-earnings ratios of two different companies within the same industry or sector to get more clarity about their valuation.
 If the price-to-earnings ratio for a company is higher than the sectoral average, it may be indicative of overvaluation (and vice versa).